AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-3/recognizing-fake-websites-and-phishing-scams/README.md

 > :construction: TK-TODO
 >
-> A lot of people think enabling 2FA (like a text message with a login code, a TOTP-based authenticator such as Google Authenticator or Authy, or a hardware key such as FIDO U2F or using a Yubikey) is enough to stop phishing but, while this does raise the bar for attackers, there is nothing inherent in 2FA that addresses phishing in the first place.
+> A lot of people think enabling 2FA (like a text message with a login code, a TOTP-based authenticator such as Google Authenticator or Authy) is enough to stop phishing but, while this does raise the bar for attackers, there is nothing inherent in 2FA that addresses phishing in the first place.
 Automated phishing tools like [Modlishka](https://github.com/drk1wi/Modlishka) simply intercept the one-time password as the user enters it, same as they do with the user's own password.
 >
 > See, for example [Google: Phishing Attacks That Can Beat Two-Factor Are on the Rise](https://www.pcmag.com/news/google-phishing-attacks-that-can-beat-two-factor-are-on-the-rise).